ZedrikCayne/gohorserace/README.md

 ZUNION
 ZUNIONSTORE

-Currently passes redis-benchmark on default settings.
-And at least on my test laptop running either a local redis or the go horse race....it's comparable.

-Is it fast?
-Not really.
-But it works.

 Couple caveats: I wasn't particularily careful about keeping 100% binary all the way through on some commands, so if you are storing stuff other than text you might get something unexpected.

-I patched up everything my current application is using (Storing zipped binaries with hget/hset in lua).
-Fixing it up shouldn't be a terrible stretch.

-Pull requests?
-Sure.
-Will I actually check this often?
-Probably not.
-Put this together to solve a particular problem and it is 'good enough'.

-Is the code any good?
-Not really.
-It's a mish mash of whatever I felt like doing at the time and whatever seemed to be the right way to do stuff.
-It isn't consistent with itself.

 It doesn't send the same error messages as a real redis server.
 The only bits of source I actually took from the real redis repo are the json files that describe the commands, and I used that to build the implementation classes.
 There are vestigial bits in there about key parser commands (that I see why they exist now that I put in transactions, which I won't guarantee will work exactly the same as a real redis..but it is 'close enough')